frankvangeest/ironhold/README.md

 - ✅ Dev server starts on `http://127.0.0.1:5173` (WS echo stubbed/disabled on Windows).
 - ✅ `engine_wasm_api` builds to `wasm32-unknown-unknown` and `wasm-bindgen` outputs `/pkg/engine_wasm_api.js`.
 - ✅ Editor page imports `/pkg/engine_wasm_api.js` and calls the engine bootstrap.
-- ⚠️ Favicon: `/favicon.ico` returns 404 at the site root; see `docs/BUILD.md` for a quick fix.
 - ⚠️ Browser shows multiple console errors; the canvas does **not** yet clear to sky blue.
 We’ll address these next.

 ### Quick Start (dev)